ucl-nlnt/nlnt-level-1and2/README.md

 Current iteration uses 3000 samples using an automated script.
 Models will be posted in a Google Drive folder once trained.

+Current iteration will use Gemma 2B and 7B as a base model.
+Will experiment with Mistral 7B once it is available.

 # Data packet structure
     {
     username : ...,